Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Consumer Surplus versus Surplus

 \subsection{Multi-Agent Environments}

 In this section, we convert the single-agent bound from \Cref{thm:Main} into an upper bound on the ratio between the optimal surplus and optimal consumer surplus (aka the optimal omniscient approximation) for multi-agent environments.
+We outline our approach before delving into the proof.
 Consider the interim allocation rule $y_i$ for agent $i$ in the surplus optimal mechanism $\OPTOM$.
 Without loss of generality, assume $y_i(1) = 0$.
 The expected surplus for agent $i$ equals

-This equality comes from integrating by parts ($y_i(q) \times \cumval_i(q) $ vanishes at both, $q = 0$ and $1$, since $\cumval_i(0) = 0$ and $y_i(1) = 0$).
+This equality comes from integrating by parts ($y_i(q) \cumval_i(q) $ vanishes at both, $q = 0$ and $1$, since $\cumval_i(0) = 0$ and $y_i(1) = 0$).
 Suppose there exists a constant $\apxrough$ such that $\cumval_i(q) \leq \apxrough \, \icumutil_i(q)$ for all $q \in [0, 1]$, then,